 - Purpose: The purpose of Lockout /Tagout is to ensure that all employees work safely with potential energy sources by establishing minimum energy control (Lockout / Tagout) requirements.

-- Scope: This program applies to all California State University, Northridge employees engaged in any cleaning, repairing, servicing, or adjusting of equipment or machines that have the potential to store and residual energy.
+- Scope: This program applies to all California State University, Northridge employees engaged in any cleaning, repairing, servicing, or adjusting of equipment or machines that have the potential to store residual energy.

 - Activation/Energization: To set machinery into motion by starting, switching, pushing, moving, or otherwise engaging power sources for such equipment.
 To provide a flow of electricity to complete a circuit that is the main power source for the machinery/equipment.